rki-mf1/2023-SC2-Data-Science/day-sc2-incidence/hands-on_2_run.md

 ### 7* Run pipeline with Germany data

-Download Germany data (https://osf.io/hxk5m), configure and run the pipeline as described above.
+Download a different subset of Germany data (https://osf.io/hxk5m), configure and run the pipeline as described above.